DareData/lp-foundations/06_testing/README.md

 These are optional, but hey can be useful if you want to learn more about testing.

 - [Code coverage](coverage.md) - What is code coverage and how to use it with `pytest`.
+- [Pytest's `Monkeypatch`](https://docs.pytest.org/en/latest/how-to/monkeypatch.html) - Pytest's version of mock objects is called `Monkeypatch`.
+They work a little differently and are not as flexible as `unittest`'s mock objects, but they are easier to use.
+We won't cover them here, but here's a nice - and official - resource on how to use them.